MonkeyTales – Episode 2 – “Super”

 (we hear him fumbling with his things, and zipping up his bag)

 I used to have a place nearby that I could change; they started locking up their men’s room.
-But you can barely tell once I’ve got the coat on.
+But you can barely tell once I’ve got the overcoat on.

 If they’d just, one time … if Superman ran away from home to move to Metropolis; if Lois Lane lost interest and kicked him to the curb; if he lost his job and didn’t have insurance to cover his meds … I can’t tell you how much something like that would mean to me.
 In portraying the character.